 - describe the citric acid cycle

-- explain the role of the electron transport system
+- define the role of the electron transport system

 - describe the overall energy budget when transferring energy from glucose to ATP

-- outline how cells use the genetic code to make proteins
+- describe how cells use the genetic code to make proteins

 - describe how information is encoded in the structure of DNA and RNA